Who

 Profits?

 It costs me about $180/year for the site hosting and SSL.
-Shipping differences and supplies costs vary from $5-80/year; I personally do all the site building/coding, correspondences, and shipping of stickers and hang tags, which probably amounts to about a month of my time each year.
-Some years the profits are not much above 0.
+Shipping differences and supplies costs vary from $5-80/year; I personally do all the site building/coding/updating, correspondences, and shipping of stickers and hang tags.
+This probably amounts to about a month or two of my time each year.
+Considering this, some years the profits are minimal.
+As of the end of 2020 volume is relatively low.
+It doesn’t pay many bills, but I am thankful for what it does do.

 Sustainability

 Every product has a footprint and to some extent we can choose the size of the mark to leave.
-POD is one solution to choose apparel thatโs created as the order is placed, creating less fabric waste than conventional manufacturing which often prints based on volume to reduce costs or maximize profits.
+Print-On-Demand (POD) is one solution to choose apparel that’s created as the order is placed, creating less fabric waste than conventional manufacturing which often prints based on volume to reduce costs or maximize profits.
 One in every five garments reaches a landfill without being worn once.
 Close to 85% of all textiles produced by the fashion industry end up in landfills and are sometimes burned.
 The idea behind this is multifaceted, but ultimately large or surplus supply keeps demand low, removing them reduces supply which raises prices and profits.
-After shipping my profits vary from $1 – 3 per product.
-As of the end of 2020 volume is relatively low.
-It doesn’t pay many bills, but I am thankful for what it does do.

 Gear and Grocery Totes

-Similar to the tees, the printer might use substitutes, but at this time I am using only non-dyed natural organic totes until the black ones are in stock, regretfully from China at the moment.
-The color is more tan with a greenish hue.
+Similar to the tees, the printer might use substitutes, but at this time I am using only non-dyed natural organic totes made in the USA.

 Hang Tags